TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         update: KVM VMs only, for OS VMs update max_physical_memory instead.
         default: 256

+    vga:

+        This property allows one to specify the VGA emulation to be used by KVM VMs.
+The default is 'cirrus'.
+NOTE: with the Qemu bundled in SmartOS qxl and xenfb do not work.

+        type: string (one of: 'cirrus','std','vmware','qxl','xenfb')
+        vmtype: KVM
+        listable: no
+        create: yes
+        update: yes
+        default: 'cirrus'

+    vnc_password:

+        This property allows you to set a password which will be required when connecting to the VNC port.
+IMPORTANT: this password will be visible from the GZ of the CN and anyone with access to the serial port in the guest.
+Set to an empty string (default) to not require a password at this level.

+        type: string (8 chars max)
+        vmtype: KVM
+        listable: no
+        create: yes
+        update: yes
+        default: <unset>

+    vnc_port:

+        This specifies the TCP port to listen on for the VNC server, the default is zero which means a port will be chosen at random.
+Set to -1 to disable TCP listening.

+        type: integer (0 for random, -1 for disabled)
+        vmtype: KVM
+        listable: no
+        create: yes
+        update: yes
+        default: 0

     zone_state:

         This property will show up when fetching a VMs JSON.  this shows the